 If the person you care for is dying

 Caring can be physically and emotionally demanding.
-If you have been looking after your partner, relative or friend for some time, you may start to feel drained.
-You may also have a lot of intense emotions including anger or resentment, towards the person you are looking after.
-If you feel like this, it is important to tell your GP or one of the nurses so they can help you cope.
+If you have been looking after your partner, family member or friend for some time, you may start to feel very tired.

 - Chat to our information and support specialists online.

-- Visit our Online Community to talk to other carers online.
+- Visit our carers forum to talk to other carers online.

 Your relationship with the person you are caring for

 The person you are caring for may feel many different emotions during this time.
 They may feel anxious, panicky, angry, resentful, sad and depressed.
 They may become quieter and want to communicate less (become withdrawn).
 They might also seem to lose interest in their surroundings.